CultivateHQ/cultivateHQ.com/source/posts/2015-08-31-conman-elm.md

 author: Alan Gardner
 ---

+> I've recently been playing around, with [Phoenix](http://phoenixframework.org) and [Elm](http://elm-lang.org).
+I'm really enjoying using both and so I thought I would see how easy it would be to combine the two, with Phoenix serving a data API and Elm consuming it.
-> This is Part 2 of a series on working with Phoenix and Elm.
-[Part 1](#part_1) talks about setting up a basic Phoenix data API and [Part 3](#part_3) talks about combining Phoenix and Elm.
+> This is Part 2 in a series of 4 posts.
+In it we will walk through setting up a basic Elm client that will consume the data we serve from the API we built in [Part 1](#part_1).
+[Part 3](#part_3) talks about combining the Phoenix and Elm projects together, and [Part 4](part_4) walks through adding support for Phoenix channels.

-> We are using Elm version `0.15.1`.
+**We are using Elm version `0.15.1`.**

+## What we're going to build

+We're going to build a really simple Contact Manager tool called ConMan.
+So simple in fact that ConMan will just fetch a single contact from our Phoenix data API and display it using Elm.
+Whilst this might seem too simple, it's just enough to see all the moving parts of Phoenix and Elm that we need to for this exercise.

+## Up and running

-If you have been [following along](#part_1), you should now have a basic Phoenix data API that can serve us contact data.
+If you have been [following along](#part_1), you should now have a basic Phoenix data API that can serve contact data.

-If you haven't been following along you can [clone the code](http://github.com/CultivateHQ/conman_data) instead.
-Follow the instructions in the [README](http://github.com/CultivateHQ/conman_data/README.md) to start the server.
+If you haven't been following along you can clone the [data API project](http://github.com/CultivateHQ/conman_data) instead, and then follow the instructions in the [README](http://github.com/CultivateHQ/conman_data/README.md) to start the server.

+If you haven't got Elm installed, you can can do so from the [Elm install page](http://elm-lang.org/install).

+## Introduction

-OK, so we now have a very simple data API up and running.
-Let's create a client in Elm that uses the data API we just built.
+We now have a very simple data API up and running, so let's create a client in Elm that uses that API.
 Please note that we'll be glossing over quite a lot in order to keep this section focussed.
 If you'd like more information on Elm then I fully recommend starting with the [Pragmatic Studios Elm course](https://pragmaticstudio.com/courses/elm) and then moving on to the [Elm Architecture Tutorial](https://github.com/evancz/elm-architecture-tutorial).
 We're going to follow the patterns set out in the Elm Architecture Tutorial to build our Elm application.
-If you don't already have Elm installed, you can do so from the [Elm installation page](http://elm-lang.org/install).

 ## 1. Getting something working